IBM/watson-nao-robot/README.md

 An example websocket URL for a Node-RED app with name `myApp` - `ws://cognitiverobot.mybluemix.net/ws/Robot_webpage` where `myApp.mybluemix.net` is the NODERED_BASE_URL.
 The NODERED_BASE_URL can have an additional region information say `eu-gb` for UK region and NODERED_BASE_URL could be `myApp.eu-gb.mybluemix.net`.

-## 6. Sign up for the Data Science Experience
+## 6. Sign up for Data Science Experience

-Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
+[Sign up for Data Science Experience](http://datascience.ibm.com/).
 By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your Bluemix account.

 ## 7. Create the notebook